sherlock-wings/snowflake_sandbox/RBAC/access_definitions/on_schemas/read_write.md

 USE ROLE USERADMIN;

--- Instantiate role and the environment SYSADMIN's inheritance of it CREATE ROLE IF NOT EXISTS <read-write-access-role-name>;
+-- Instantiate role and the environment SYSADMIN's inheritance of it CREATE ROLE IF NOT EXISTS <readwrite-access-role-name>;
-GRANT ROLE <read-write-access-role-name> TO ROLE <environment-sysadmin-role-name>;
+GRANT ROLE <readwrite-access-role-name> TO ROLE <environment-sysadmin-role-name>;

 USE ROLE SECURITYADMIN;

 -- Schema access
-GRANT USAGE ON DATABASE SHERLOCKWINGS_EDW_DB TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON DATABASE SHERLOCKWINGS_EDW_DB TO ROLE <readwrite-access-role-name>;
-GRANT USAGE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE TABLE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE TABLE ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE VIEW ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE VIEW ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE SEQUENCE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE SEQUENCE ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE STAGE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE STAGE ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE FILE FORMAT ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE FILE FORMAT ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE STREAM ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE STREAM ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE PROCEDURE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE PROCEDURE ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE FUNCTION ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE FUNCTION ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT CREATE TASK ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE TASK ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- Table access
-GRANT CREATE TABLE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT CREATE TABLE ON SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT SELECT ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT SELECT ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT INSERT ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT INSERT ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT UPDATE ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT UPDATE ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT DELETE ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT DELETE ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT REFERENCES ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT REFERENCES ON ALL TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT INSERT ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT INSERT ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT UPDATE ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT UPDATE ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT DELETE ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT DELETE ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT REFERENCES ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT REFERENCES ON FUTURE TABLES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- View access
-GRANT SELECT ON ALL VIEWS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON ALL VIEWS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT SELECT ON FUTURE VIEWS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON FUTURE VIEWS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- Sequence access
-GRANT USAGE ON ALL SEQUENCES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON ALL SEQUENCES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT USAGE ON FUTURE SEQUENCES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON FUTURE SEQUENCES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- Stage access
-GRANT USAGE ON ALL STAGES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON ALL STAGES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT READ ON ALL STAGES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT READ ON ALL STAGES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT USAGE ON FUTURE STAGES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON FUTURE STAGES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT READ ON FUTURE STAGES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT READ ON FUTURE STAGES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT WRITE ON FUTURE STAGES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT WRITE ON FUTURE STAGES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT WRITE ON ALL STAGES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT WRITE ON ALL STAGES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- File format access
-GRANT USAGE ON ALL FILE FORMATS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON ALL FILE FORMATS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT USAGE ON FUTURE FILE FORMATS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON FUTURE FILE FORMATS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- Stream access
-GRANT SELECT ON ALL STREAMS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON ALL STREAMS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT SELECT ON FUTURE STREAMS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON FUTURE STREAMS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- Sproc access
-GRANT USAGE ON ALL PROCEDURES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON ALL PROCEDURES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT USAGE ON FUTURE PROCEDURES IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON FUTURE PROCEDURES IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- UDF access
-GRANT USAGE ON ALL FUNCTIONS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON ALL FUNCTIONS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT USAGE ON FUTURE FUNCTIONS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT USAGE ON FUTURE FUNCTIONS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- Materialized view access
-GRANT SELECT ON ALL MATERIALIZED VIEWS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON ALL MATERIALIZED VIEWS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT SELECT ON FUTURE MATERIALIZED VIEWS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT SELECT ON FUTURE MATERIALIZED VIEWS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;

 -- Task Access
-GRANT MONITOR ON ALL TASKS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT MONITOR ON ALL TASKS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT OPERATE ON ALL TASKS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT OPERATE ON ALL TASKS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT MONITOR ON FUTURE TASKS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT MONITOR ON FUTURE TASKS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
-GRANT OPERATE ON FUTURE TASKS IN SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
+GRANT OPERATE ON FUTURE TASKS IN SCHEMA <schema-name> TO ROLE <readwrite-access-role-name>;
 ```